tinymce/tinymce-docs/plugins/tinycomments.md

 ### Create

-Tiny Comments uses the Conversation "create" function to create a comment.
+Tiny Comments uses the Conversation `create` function to create a comment.
 This function saves the comment as a new conversation and returns a unique conversation ID via the `done` callback.
 If an unrecoverable error occurs, it should indicate this with the `fail` callback.

 Here is an example of how `create` can be implemented: